MenkeTechnologies/zpwr/README.md

 ![tmux final](https://menketechnologies.github.io/img/tmuxfinal1.png?raw=true)

 ZPWR is a high-voltage terminal environment built on [zinit](https://github.com/zdharma-continuum/zinit), weaponized with layers of custom zsh, bash, vimL and [stryke](https://github.com/MenkeTechnologies/strykelang) (the official language of ZPWR) code.
-It rewires your shell into a neural interface — autocomplete that anticipates your next move, keybindings that feel like muscle memory from a past life, and a tmux cockpit that turns your terminal into a multi-pane command center.
+It rewires your shell into a neural interface — autocomplete that anticipates your next move, keybindings that feel like muscle memory from a past life, and a ztmux cockpit that turns your terminal into a multi-pane command center.
 Began as a fork of Hashrocket's [Dotmatrix](https://github.com/hashrocket/dotmatrix); evolved into a sprawling cyberdeck OS for the command line.
 Will be migrating to [zshrs](https://github.com/MenkeTechnologies/zshrs) — a next-gen, highly parallel login shell designed as a drop-in replacement for zsh.
 If your terminal isn't glowing, you're not running ZPWR.

 ### [`Read the Docs`](https://menketechnologies.github.io/zpwr/) &middot; [`Engineering Report`](https://menketechnologies.github.io/zpwr/report.html) · [`strykelang`](https://github.com/MenkeTechnologies/strykelang) · [`zshrs`](https://github.com/MenkeTechnologies/zshrs) · [`zsh-more-completions`](https://github.com/MenkeTechnologies/zsh-more-completions)